Article Picture

 East Esplanade, Manly Wharf NSW 2095, Australia

-It’s not hard to see why the Manly Wharf Hotel is obscenely popular.
+It's It’s not hard to see why the Manly Wharf Hotel is obscene.
+Re's.
 There’s just something about drinking with harbour views that makes everything seem a little brighter.
-This expansive hotel is set right down on the ferry wharf and takes full advantage of its location.
+This expansive hotel is set right down on the ferry pier and takes full advantage of its location.

 10. Cruise Bar